miracleray/eco-rodents/README.md

 **The next four scripts perform the analyses**, the tables and figures they generate are saved to the [..Data/Results](/Data/Results) folder.

 * [**04-compare-PCAs.Rmd**](/Analysis/04-compare-PCAs.Rmd) Plots the full shape PCA versus shape residual PCAs colored by genus or by diet/locomotion.
 Tests for correlation between PC1 of the two datasets and runs Mantel tests comparing the entire morphospaces of both datasets. **Generates Figure 1 and Supplementary Figure TK.**
-* [**05-heatmap-both-datasets.Rmd**](/Analysis/05-heatmap-both-datasets.Rmd) Plots the `landvR` heatplots of shape changes over the PC axes for both allometric and residual datasets. **Generates Figures 2 and 3.**
+* [**05-heatmap-both-datasets.Rmd**](/Analysis/05-heatmap-both-datasets.Rmd) Plots the `landvR` heatmaps of shape changes over the PC axes for both allometric and residual datasets. **Generates Figures 2 and 3.**
 * [**06-test-modularity.Rmd**](/Analysis/06-test-modularity.Rmd) Tests modularity and integration using the modules defined for mammalian skulls in Goswami 2006 & 2007.
-Modularity tests include `geomorph` function `phylo.modularity`and pairwise Mantel tests of each moduel.
-Tests for global integration with `geomorph` function `globalIntegration`. **Generates Figure 4, Table 1, and Supplementary Figure TK.**
+Modularity tests include `geomorph` function `phylo.modularity`and pairwise Mantel tests of each module.
+Tests for global integration with `geomorph` function `globalIntegration`. **Generates Figure 4, Table 1, and Supplementary Figure 2.**
 * [**07-plot-phylomorph-dist.Rmd**](/Analysis/07-plot-phylomorph-dist.Rmd) Plots phylo-morphological distance plots for both the full shape and shape residual datasets. **Generates Figure 5.**

 ### Appendices
 These contain related analyses, mostly ensuring the dataset and the methods are sound for the analyses above.
-The last two scripts generate supplementary heatplots that would not fit in the main manuscript.
+The last two scripts generate supplementary heatmaps that would not fit in the main manuscript.

 * [**App01-compare-sliding methods.Rmd**](/Analysis/App01-compare-sliding-methods.Rmd) Double checks whether sliding in Viewbox before sliding in `geomorph` impacts the landmark variation patterns underlying our shape dataset.
 * [**App02-compare-patch-protocols.Rmd**](/Analysis/App02-compare-patch-protocols.Rmd) Plots PCAs colored by genus and runs shape ~ genus * centroid size ANOVAs for both big and small patch protocols included in the data (the main analyses only use the "small patch" protocol.
 Visualizes landmark variation differences with `landvR`, in color-coded heatmaps for both patch protocols and for both PC1 and PC2.
 * [**App03-explore-PCAs.Rmd**](/Analysis/App03-explore-PCAs.Rmd) Plots exploratory PCAs with point colors and shapes according to taxa or trait information provided in the metadata table.
 Creates plots, including a phylomorphospace, better suited to powerpoint.
-* [**App04-test-fitted-allometry.Rmd**](/Analysis/App04-test-fitted-allometry.Rmd) Plots `landvR` heatplots after performing 3 variations on methods to get the fitted allometric shapes from `procD.lm()`. **Generates Supplementary Figure TK.**
+* [**App04-test-fitted-allometry.Rmd**](/Analysis/App04-test-fitted-allometry.Rmd) Plots `landvR` heatmaps after performing 3 variations on methods to get the fitted allometric shapes from `procD.lm()`. **Creates a figure not used on the manuscript.**
-* [**App05-supplementary-heatmaps.Rmd**](/Analysis/App05-supplementary-heatmaps.Rmd) Plots `landvR` heatplots of shape changes for the residual dataset without Notomys PC2 and for the residual dataset without Notomys or the aquatic carnivores both PC1 and PC2. **Generates Supplementary Figure TK.**
+* [**App05-supplementary-heatmaps.Rmd**](/Analysis/App05-supplementary-heatmaps.Rmd) Plots `landvR` heatmaps of shape changes for the residual dataset without Notomys PC2 and for the residual dataset without Notomys or the aquatic carnivores both PC1 and PC2. **Generates Supplementary Figure 1.**

 ### Custom functions
 Some analyses call custom functions, most of which are defined in the [..Data/Functions/utilities.R](/Data/Functions/utilities.R) file.
 A modified version of `geomorph`'s function `plotGMPhyloMorphoSpace` is defined in the [..Data/Functions/plotGMPhyloMorphoSpace_plotmod.R](/Data/Functions/plotGMPhyloMorphoSpace_plotmod.R) file.